HariMenon2002/Webdevcourse/prisma/beginning.md

 This is a schema which prisma will later convert to an sql schema

 npx prisma migrate dev --name init    should be run each time you make changes in schema.
+You can also give any other name other than init as well
 For eg. if you have added todos, you can do npx prisma migrate dev --name added todos

 So basically this creates a migrations folder

+Each time you change schema, you must also do npx prisma generate

 psql -h localhost -p 5432 -U postgres -d db  and then do \dt;   //this gives the relations in my database                   // exit by giving exit command